raydenlim/tp/docs/UserGuide.md

 * If you move the F.A.K.E.J.A.R.V.I.S. to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.<br>

 **Fix:**
-* To remedy this issue, simply delete the `preferences.json` file created by F.A.K.E.J.A.R.V.I.S. before running the application again.
+* To solve this issue, simply delete the `preferences.json` file created by F.A.K.E.J.A.R.V.I.S. before running the application again.

 <div class="alert alert-info">
 <md>